FHantke/brave-browser-wiki/Strings-and-Localization.md

 They can be split in to two categories: those that are provided and referenced only from Brave code, and those that are provided and referenced from within Chromium code.

 ## Brave-only strings

-All brave-only strings are referenced from `brave/app/brave_generated_resources.grd` Modifications and additions should be made directly to this file.
+All brave-only strings are referenced from one of the files listed in `lib/l10nUtil.js` in `braveNonGeneratedPaths`.

+Modifications and additions should be made directly to one of the files listed there.
 Translated versions of modified or added strings will only happen once per release cycle.

 ## Chromium strings